soudev/knowledge.mine/stuff/nodejs.md

 * [Windows and Node: Writing Portable Code | DailyJS](http://dailyjs.com/2012/05/24/windows-and-node-4/)

 * [How to Write Portable Node.js Code | Node on Azure](http://nodeblog.azurewebsites.net/how-to-write-portable-nodejs-code)

+* [Writing cross-platform Node.js | Shape Shed](http://shapeshed.com/writing-cross-platform-node/) - a major strength of Node.js is great cross-platform support.
+With a little effort you can make sure your code will run on Windows, Linux and OSX.

 --